Monthly Travel Indicators Summary - December 2024

 Consumer Sentiment

-- On average, across California’s priority markets, 44% of international consumers said they were planning international leisure travel (anywhere) in the next 12 months, up from 41% a year ago and 37% two years ago for the comparable month.
+- On average, across California’s priority markets, 43% of international consumers said they were planning international leisure travel (anywhere) in the next 12 months, up from 40% a year ago and 37% two years ago for the comparable month.
+Mexico recorded the largest increase in international leisure travel intent (+10pts).
+In contrast, Japan slipped 5pts.

 Airlift/Arrivals

-- International airlift and non-resident arrivals to California from Visit California’s 13 priority markets continued to grow in October on a year-over-year basis.
-China arrivals recovery improved notably this fall, likely fueled by Golden Week holiday travel.
+- International non-resident arrivals to California from Visit California’s 13 priority markets continued to grow in December on a year-over-year basis.
+China market recovery slowed slightly but remained improved from the first half of the year.

-- For the month, 1.5 million non-stop seats to California were available from Visit California’s 13 priority markets, a 4% year-over-year growth rate.
+- For the month, 1.6 million non-stop seats to California arrived from Visit California’s 13 priority markets, equivalent to December 2023.
 The U.K. and Japan had the most non-stop seats to California for the month among the overseas markets.
-India has seen the largest increase in airlift relative to 2019 (+114%).
+China (+32%) and South Korea (+17%) continued to lead the way in terms of growth.
+For the year.
+China recovered 44% of non-stop seats to California.
+India had the most growth from 2019 airlift with a 107% increase over 2023 airlift.

-- China recovered to 72% of prepandemic arrivals for the month, the second month in a row of recovery above the 70% mark.
+- Non-resident arrivals from priority markets through California’s ports of entry continued a growth trajectory, up 4% for the month.
+China recovered to 72% of prepandemic arrivals for the month, the fourth month in a row of recovery above the 70% mark.
+For the year, arrivals from China increased by 61% relative to 2023.